barryclark/jekyll-now/_posts/2018-05-09-Stop-_-Frisk.md

 ![](https://raw.githubusercontent.com/GWarrenn/gwarrenn.github.io/drafts/images/stop_and_frisk/07_nbh_diff_black.png)

 This chart shows the same disproportionality as the previous chart but focuses specifically on black residents stopped by MPD.
+This chart displays the proportion of stop and frisk incidents minus the census proportions.
+This is the same disproportionality in the previous chart measured by the vertical distance between the points and the diagonal line.

-It displays the proportion of stop and frisk incidents minus the census proportions, which is the vertical distance between the points and the diagonal line in the previous chart.
+We can take a closer look at just the black residents stopped by the MPD.
+The above chat shows the proportion of stop and frisk incidents minus the census proportions, which is the vertical distance between the points and the diagonal line in the previous chart.

 The biggest disproportions are apparent in whiter, more affluent neighborhood clusters in Northwest DC, including Cleveland Park, Friendship Heights, Kalorama Heights, and Georgetown.